 Is it not ironic that the “public rage” perpetuated by faceless, ignorant, emotive millions is over a sustainable and highly beneficial activity?
-Driven by egoistical individuals whom generally have no dog in the fight!
-What if those faceless millions were to be shown the eco foot print stamped across Africa by the photographic industry with regard to the classic case of the tragedy of the commons: WATER!
+Driven by egoistical individuals who generally have no dog in the fight!
+What if those faceless millions were to be shown the eco footprint stamped across Africa by the photographic industry with regard to the classic case of the tragedy of the commons: WATER!

 Let’s look at one small facet that seems to go unnoticed and ignored – WATER.

 How many of these areas have ever had a single environmental study conducted in them where the future of water may be a deciding factor in granting permission for the construction of these behemoths, of which many are such, simply because it is about volume and that in the modern world it is all about more, quicker, easier and shorter, so the more people that can be accommodated in the shortest space of time is the most beneficial to the financial well-being of photographic safari “camps”.